-The accounts receivable process involves invoicing customers for goods and services that have been delivered, pursuing payment and then processing and recording payment.
+The accounts receivable process involves invoicing customers for goods or services that have been delivered, pursuing payment and then processing and recording payment.

 Example of Accounts Receivable

-An example of accounts receivable is a furniture manufacturer that has made a delivery of furniture to a retail store.
+An example of accounts receivable is a furniture manufacturer that has delivered furniture to a retail store.
 Once the manufacturer bills the store for the furniture, the payment owed is recorded under accounts receivable.
 The furniture manufacturer awaits payment from the store.

 What is the difference between accounts receivable and accounts payable?

-Accounts receivable refers to money owed to a business by its customers, while accounts payable refers to money a business owes to its suppliers.
+Accounts receivable refers to money owed to a business by its customers.
+Accounts payable refers to money a business owes to its suppliers.

-When Business A delivers a good or service to Business B, Business A records that account as “receivable” because they have the right to receive funds from Business B.
+When Business A delivers a product or service to Business B, Business A records that account as “receivable” because they have the right to receive funds from Business B.

 Business B would record the same account as “payable” because they have an obligation to pay Business A.

-Because it is a common practice in business to deliver goods and services before receiving payment, businesses must work diligently to manage their cash flow or else risk running out the necessary funds to keep their business functioning.
+It is a common practice in business to deliver goods and services before receiving payment.
+Because of this, businesses must work hard to manage their cash flow or else risk running out the necessary funds to keep their business functioning.

 Goals of Accounts Receivable

 Accounts receivable is the money that a business is owed by its customers.
-The goal of accounts receivable managers is to collect this money as quickly as possible while minimizing the costs of processing the transactions and maintaining good relations with their customers.
-Large accounts receivable balances that are slow to collect can be a major challenge to a company’s cash flow and viability.
+The goal is to collect this money as fast (30 days or less) as possible.
+Plus, lessen the costs of processing the transactions and maintain good relations with their customers.
+Large receivables that are slow to collect can be a major challenge to a company’s cash flow and viability.
 A company may hire a collection agency to help, but it creates an added expense.

 Benefits of Maintaining Accounts Receivable